TajaKuzman/Crosslingual-Genre-Bias-Analysis/README.md

 Final test corpus which consists of all manually evaluated corpora is: `manual-annotations/multilingual-genre-annotated-test-set.json`

-It is a JSON file with the following values:
+It is a JSON file with the following languages as keys.
-- language: language of the test set.
 Each language item then consists of the following values:
     - accuracy, micro_f1, macro_f1: the evaluation results in accuracy, micro F1 and macro F1 metric
-    - token_overlap: includes the following keys:
-        - overlap_percentage: percentage of overlap with the train dataset (X-GENRE-train),
-        - token_list: list of all tokens from the dataset
-        - overlap_token_list: list of all tokens that appear both in train dataset and test set
-        - token_count: count of all occurrences of tokens in the test set
-        - cosine_similarity: cosine similarity, calculated between the vectors for train dataset and test set, representing the distribution of tokens that occur in either in train dataset or test dataset.
-        - intersection_df: dataframe with the token distribution of token types that occur either in train or test set, based on which cosine similarity is calculated (mentioned above)
-        - intersection_vector_size: number of token types that occur either in train or test dataset
+    - label_scores: per label F1 scores
     - dataset: the test dataset.
 The dataset can be opened as a pandas dataframe: `pd.DataFrame(json_dict["lang"]["dataset"])`.
 It includes:
         - the automatically predicted labels (y_pred),
         - the manually-evaluated labels (y_true),